Skip to main content

 2. Click on Multi-location mapping on the Azure AD integration in your Integration List

-Important to note: If you do not see the Multi-location mapping button, then it means you are running on an older version of our Azure AD integration.
+Important to note: If you do not see the Multi-location mapping button, you are running on an older version of our Azure AD integration.
 All you have to do is disconnect the integration and then reconnect it before continuing with the remaining steps.

 You will then see the list of all the locations for which you are an Admin.
-From this list, you can enable/disable User Provisioning for each location independently using the toggle button.
+You can enable/disable User Provisioning for each location from this list using the toggle button.

-Once enabled, you will be able to either import all users for provisioning in that location or define your own filters for specific users.
+When enabled, you can import all users for provisioning in that location or define your filters for specific users.

-You can filter users based on their city and language using the appropriate conditions for each.
+You can filter users based on their city and language using the appropriate conditions.

 Advanced

-If you are provisioning the same users in multiple locations, you can use the Advanced menu to force their “home location”.
-Proxyclick would then use this as the default location for new visits created (e.g., when using the Generic Calendar Integration).
+If you provision the same users in multiple locations, you can use the Advanced menu to force their “home location.”
+Proxyclick would then use this as the default location for new visits created (e.g. when using the Generic Calendar Integration).